 For every active device linked to the user, find one or several timelines associated to it.
+If Cross-Engine features are enabled in the Finder, the section includes those devices located on any Engine; otherwise, the section only displays the devices located on the Engine to which the Finder is currently connected.
 The information displayed in the timelines depends on the platform of the device.
 For Windows or Mac devices, a main timeline groups all the information available.
 Click the plus icon to the left of the name of the Windows or Mac device to expand the main timeline into its individual components.
 Mobile devices display the times of synchronization with the server.

 Windows or Mac Mobile Device alerts Occurrences of investigation-based alerts.
 Errors Applications not responding or crashing, Exchange ActiveSync synchronization Synchronization of the mobile device with the Exchange server. bluescreens and hard resets.
-Warnings Notifications of high cpu load, high memory usage, or a big number input and output operations or page faults.
+Warnings Č Notifications of high cpu load, high memory usage, or a big number input and output operations or page faults.
 Interaction Times when the user was active on that device (with the keyboard or the mouse), in addition to system boots and user logons.

 Although Windows and Mac devices share the same timelines, note that all the information available for Windows devices is not yet available in Mac devices.
-Namely, Mac devices display only hard resets as errors and lacks the IO output and page faults warnings.
+Namely, Mac devices display only hard resets as errors and lacks IO output and page faults warnings.